 There is a lot of research tying sweeteners to negative outcomes, but also a lot of variables.
 One thing appears clear: sweeteners are not all created equal, and some may have real metabolic consequences, particularly the class of artificial sweeteners.
 Natural sweeteners like stevia and sugar alcohols like erythritol are likely the safer choices, but still may tap into our reward pathways that make us crave sweet foods.

-If you’re using a continuous glucose monitor to track your blood sugar, you might not see an immediate glucose spike when you substitute artificial sweeteners for sugar, but there may be metabolic effects compounding under the surface, related to the microbiome or hormones like GLP-1.
-The best this to do would be to avoid the artificial sweeteners all together.
+If you’re using a continuous glucose monitor to track your blood sugar, you might not see an immediate glucose spike when you substitute artificial sweeteners for sugar, but there may be metabolic effects compounding under the surface, related to the microbiome or hormones like GLP-1, which affect glucose uptake.
+The safest route: avoid this category of sweeteners altogether.

-Fortunately, research shows that cravings for sweet foods significantly decrease over time when individuals limit carbohydrates, so trying to gradually wean towards less sweet foods may decrease the cravings all together.
-What’s more, there may be certain naturally-sweet foods that don’t cause a significant glucose spike for your body, and pairing sweet foods like fruit with protein, fat, fiber, or cinnamon can offset the glucose spike.
+Fortunately, research shows that cravings for sweet foods significantly decrease over time when you limit carbohydrates.
+What’s more, there may be certain naturally-sweet foods that don’t cause a significant glucose spike for you, and pairing sugary foods like fruit with protein, fat, fiber, or cinnamon can offset the glucose spike.